Next Start

 Photo by directindustry.com

 In this process, the material is removed from a specific workpiece by a series of recurring electrical discharges between two electrodes.
 These electrodes are separated by a dielectric fluid, which often receives an electric voltage.
-In this machine, the material is placed in between two electrodes.
+In this machine, the material is placed between two electrodes.
 The machine then calculates the amount of electrical discharge each electrode needs to produce.

 The CNC laser cutter is similar to the CNC plasma machine.
 The only difference is that lasers are mostly used for cutting.